 I wish to object to planning application 252782 for the proposed fuel storage and distribution depot at the former Prince Brothers service station on Old Bath Road, Charvil.
-As a long-time resident of Charvil, I believe the location of the proposed facility is totally inappropriate.

 1. Unacceptable proximity to the Old River, Loddon, Charvil Country Park and the lakes